Giancarlo Stanton Preview, Player Props: Yankees vs. Tigers

 Giancarlo Stanton At The Plate

-- In 28 games this season (34.6%), Stanton has picked up an RBI, and in 14 of those games (17.3%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- He has hit a long ball in 23.2% of his games this year, and 6% of his plate appearances.

-- He has scored in 29 of 81 games this year, and more than once 4 times.
+- In 35.4% of his games this season, Stanton has had at least one RBI.
+He's picked up more than one in 18.3% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.